KhGunindro/Advanced-Regression/README.md

 These variables will be utilized in the regression model to predict house prices in the Australian market.

 ## Contact
-Created by [@githubusername] - feel free to contact me!
+Created by [@KhGunindro] - feel free to contact me!